The cheapest rate currently to call Thailand from the UK

 |

 All our links are provided free and we don't profit from them.
-If you have a Thai event or information you would like to share with the Thai community in the UK, please get in touch.
-We are happy to promote your Thai events for free.
+If you have a Thai event or information you would like to share with us, please get in touch.
+We are happy to PROMOTE your Thai events for FREE on our site and through our mailing list.

 |

 Thais are a proud nation of people with a long standing history.
 There are some customs and taboos that a foreigner should respect when visiting.
-Here's a few examples: the feet are considered dirty and should not be pointed directly at people or raised; shoes are usually never worn in indoor living areas and the head is sanctified, so avoid touching someone else on the head,
+Here's a few examples: the feet are considered dirty and should not be pointed directly at people or raised; shoes are usually never worn in indoor living areas and the head is sanctified, so avoid touching someone else on the head.
+You must also avoid stepping over someone or stepping over any part of their body as this is considered to be very rude by all Thai people, always walk around, never over.

 The Thai people are generally very polite and will identify whether another is of higher status than them and initiate the 'wai' - a greeting where the hands are clasped together and placed to the chest or beneath the nose as a sign of respect.
 The Royal Family is highly revered in Thailand, and images such as statues, photographs and pictures should be shown due respect.
 Thailand's national flag is ceremoniously raised each morning in every town and village.